Benjamin J. Bialostotzky: Life

 Bialostozky's childhood memories of his Lithuanian hometown were reflected in his poems, although he primarily focused on New York City.
 He believed American Jews had to accept the fact they left the small communities that formed Yiddish culture and became city dwellers, and Yiddish poets should reproduce the sights of rhythms of urban civilization.
 His early model was Morris Rosenfeld, to whom he dedicated essays to and whose influence appeared in his 1920 social songs Beim Breiten Veg (Along the Highway).
-His works dealt with the poverty in the Lower East Side.
+His works dealt with the poverty on the Lower East Side.
 His simple children's songs, set to music by Solomon Golub and Mikhl Gelbart, were sung in Yiddish elementary schools, his poetic tales fascinated young audiences, and his 1940 Bienele was described by one source as his masterpiece for children.

 Bialostozky's works were first collected in Lider un Eseyen (Poems and Essays) in 1932.
 In 1953, he edited a memorial volume for the poet David Edelstadt.
 His own volume of poetry was published in the 1958 Lid tsu Lid (Poem to Poem) and included his bibliography by E. H. Jeshurin.
 His studies in Jewish folklore led to several collections of legends, including Fun Golus Bovl bis Roym (From the Babylonian Exile to Rome) in 1949, Di Mesholim fun Dubner Magid (Parables of the Maggid of Dubno) in 1962, and Yidisher Humor un Yidishe Leytsim (Jewish Humor and Jewish Jesters) in 1963.

-Bialostozky died at his home in the Bronx on September 22, 1962.
+Bialostozky died at his home in the Bronx on September 22, 1962, aged 69.
 He was buried in the Workmen's Circle section of Mount Carmel Cemetery.